 Write a CloudColleague Professional Profile That Attracts Opportunities

 Your profile headline is the first line a business reads after your name.
-Most professionals write their current job title in this field, which is a missed opportunity.
-A headline written as a specific, searchable skill phrase performs significantly better in platform search results and makes a stronger first impression to businesses browsing profiles.
+Most professionals write their current job title here.
+However, that is a missed opportunity.
+A specific, searchable skill phrase performs significantly better in platform search results.

 | Weak Headline | Strong Headline | |